archiewood/nyc-service-requests/pages/index.md

 select * from taxi.dates
 ```

-This is an exploration of NYC taxi data.
+This is an exploration of NYC taxi data in 2022.
 It includes a summary of the data, rides by day, and rides by pickup location.

 <DateRange
   name=date_range